M. Peter McPherson: Service in Ford and Reagan Administrations

 After law school, he worked for the Internal Revenue Service, where his specialty was international taxation.
 He joined the administration of fellow Michigander Gerald Ford in 1975 as special assistant to the President and Deputy Director, Presidential Personnel Office.
 Dick Cheney was White House Chief of Staff.

 After his government service in the Ford administration, he joined a private law practice as managing partner of the Washington office of Vorys, Sater, Seymour and Pease, an Ohio law firm.

 In November 1980, he was named General Counsel to the Reagan-Bush transition.

 McPherson held several high-level positions in President Ronald Reagan's administration.
 He was White House Counsel for the early weeks of the Reagan presidency.

 He served as administrator of USAID from 1981 to 1987 where he led the U.S. response to the Great Famine in Africa in 1984–85.
 During that famine, the U.S. delivered 2 million tons of food to Africa in a 12-month period.
 With UNICEF, he and USAID led the worldwide effort to deal with diarrhea and dehydration, then the biggest killer of children in the developing world.
 This involved massive increase in the use of Oral Rehydration Therapy (ORT) and saved millions of lives: "At AID, you learn the process of deciding as a group large issues," McPherson said.
 McPherson's interest in world humanitarian and agricultural issues has made a difference for millions of people.
 While administrator of USAID he was also chair of the board of the Overseas Private Investment Corporation.
 McPherson is also widely considered one of the most effective administrators of USAID.

 McPherson served as Deputy Secretary of the U.S. Treasury Department from 1987 to 1989.
 At Treasury, he was one of the three U.S. negotiators in the final weeks for the U.S.-Canada Free Trade Agreement in 1988.

-After his service in the Reagan administration, McPherson was a Group Executive Vice President for worked for Bank of America.
+After his service in the Reagan administration, McPherson was a Group Executive Vice President for Bank of America.
 His responsibilities included renegotiating the bank's $8 billion trouble debt with developing countries, managing the bank's operations in Latin America and Canada, and managing the bank's global private banking.
 Also at the bank, he was a member of the U.S. banking industry committee that advised the Federal Deposit Insurance Corporation in the restructuring of its financial structure.
 He chaired the U.S. banking industry committee that advised the U.S. government on the negotiations of NAFTA, the trade agreement between the U.S., Mexico and Canada.